GovTechSG/seed-docs-new/onboard-device/public-officer.md

 ## macOS

-?> <br>- During the process, you may be prompted to restart your device and reset your device's password.<br>- Ensure that you have your recovery keys accessible in case you encounter any issues during the password reset or device login.
+During the process, you may encounter prompts to restart your device and reset your device's password.
+It is important to have your recovery keys ready in case you encounter any issues during the password reset or device login.

 <div style="position:relative;padding-bottom:56.25%;padding-top:30px;height:0;overflow:hidden;">